 What about tripods for beginners?
 This beginner's guide to tripods will help you make the best choice for the tripod for the photographer who is just starting out.

 You have so many good choices.
 There are plenty of starter tripods in the marketplace that won't break the bank and will serve you well.
 You also need to know how to use tripods the right way.
 Here are 5 tips on getting the most stability from your tripod.

 Where do you start?
 There are just a few tripod characteristics that should matter to you.
-Here is what you will want to think about.
+Here are the features of tripods you'll want to pay attention to.

 Beginners don't need to buy tripod heads and legs separately.
 You can save money by buying complete tripods rather than buying the head and legs as separate components.

 Leave the compatibility issues up to the pros.
 Buying a tripod that already includes a tripod head is easier and cheaper.
 That way you're ready to shoot right away as soon as you get your tripod.
 Tripod legs that are made of carbon fiber are lighter and more expensive.

 The number of sections in the legs affects the height, how heavy, how steady, and how compact your tripod folds up.